NormalVR/Normcore-Documentation/docs/realtime/realtimetransform.md

 *Tip: If the RealtimeTransform object has a Rigidbody on it, make sure to use the `MovePosition()` and `MoveRotation()` methods in `FixedUpdate()`*

-#### Skipping interpolation
+#### Snap to a new position
-When teleporting a RealtimeTransform that has interpolation enabled (ex. teleporting the player), it can be useful to suspend interpolation for that motion.
-Otherwise the transform will fly towards the destination instead of snapping instantly to it.
+Typically RealtimeTransform will interpolate all movement, however, it can be useful to snap a transform to a position instantly (e.g. resetting a player back to a spawn point).
+This can be achieved by using the RealtimeTransform method `SnapTo()` like so:

-This can be done using the `RealtimeTransform.SnapTo` function.
+TODO: Put a code block here that shows how to call it.
+Make sure it has the csharp tag on it so it renders properly on the docs site (look at the other code blocks to see how to do this.